 Everyone loves the romance of discovering a long-lost person or item but I’ve always felt that we should be proactive in our documentation and archiving initiatives.
 Do it! before too much is forgotten or lost.

-Our intent to trace and publish the music of notable Singaporean composers dates back to 1982 but work did not really start till around 1987.
-I managed to publish a book about our national anthem composer, Zubir Said but did not succeed in publishing the music of the late Charles Lazaroo and Tsao Chieh.
+There were on-going efforts to collect and promote popular Singapore songs.
+This was paralleled by our earnestness to trace and publish the music of notable Singaporean composers.
+Eventually, we managed to publish a book about our national anthem composer, Zubir Said but did not succeed in publishing the music of the late Charles Lazaroo and Tsao Chieh.

 With support from the Singapore Cultural Foundation, we approached Berita Harian to sponsor the Zubir Said book project in 1987.
 Former Editor, Berita Harian Zainul Abidin Rasheed (who is now Minister of State for Foreign Affairs) who was then a member of the Foundation’s Management Committee, agreed to support the project, setting us on our way.
 Not only did Berita Harian support the project with cash, they also extended the services of their Deputy Editor Hawazi Daipi and journalist Mardiana Abu Bakar.